Nail polish, medical

 This section has been translated automatically.

-• Visurea®: Apply thinly with a brush once a day, several times a day if necessary.
-The paint is removed with a soft brush and under warm water.
+• Visurea®: Apply thinly once a day with a brush, several times a day if necessary.
+Remove the varnish with a soft brush and warm water.

-• Sililevo®: 1 time a day, apply in the evening by brush.
+• Sililevo®: 1x/day, apply in the evening with a brush.

-• Myfungar®: 1 time a day, apply in the evening with a brush.
+• Myfungar®: 1x/day, apply in the evening with a brush.

 Authors